mattermost-community/mattermost-bot-sample-golang/README.md

 3 - Run `docker-compose up -d --build` and the mattermost client will be built and will expose the port `8065` to your system's localhost

+4 - Get a bot token by logging into your mattermost instance, copy `example.env` to `.env` and fill in the credentials.
+Alternatively, just provide your credentials as environment variables.

-4 - Start the Bot.
+5 - Start the Bot.

 ```
 make run
 ```